arangodb/docs/3.10/graphs-pregel.md

 The idea is that each vertex should be in the community that most of its neighbors are in.

-The algorithm, first, assigns unique initial Community ID's to the vertices.
+At first, the algorithm assigns unique initial Community IDs to the vertices.
-There is no guarantee that a vertex obtains the same initial ID in two different runs of the algorithm even if the graph does not change (although, it may often happen).
-Moreover, there is no guarantee on a particular distribution of the initial ID's over the vertices.
+There is no guarantee that a vertex obtains the same initial ID in two different runs of the algorithm, even if the graph does not change (although, it may often happen).
+Moreover, there is no guarantee on a particular distribution of the initial IDs over the vertices.

 Then, in each iteration, a vertex sends its current Community ID to all its neighbor vertices.
-Then each vertex adopts the Community ID it received most frequently in the last step.
-If a vertex obtains more than one most frequent ID's, it chooses the least one.
-Moreover, if no ID arrived more than once and the ID of the vertex from the previous step is less than the least obtained ID, the old ID is kept.
+After that each vertex adopts the Community ID it received most frequently in the last step.
+If a vertex obtains more than one most frequent IDs, it chooses the one with the lowest number.
+If no ID arrived more than once and the ID of the vertex from the previous step is less than the lowest obtained ID number, the old ID is kept.

 The algorithm runs until it converges, which likely never really happens on large graphs.
 Therefore you need to specify a maximum iteration bound.